Safety schemes in the South West region

 A38 Carkeel to Trerulefoot safety improvement scheme

-We are not responsible for the enforcement of speed limits, that responsibility lies with the relevant police force.
+We are not responsible for enforcing speed limits.
+That's the responsibility of the relevant police force.

 - 10 average speed cameras